hnaki/ECE_2112_PA_1/README.md

 ## Documentation

-1. ### ALPHABET SOUP PROBLEM.
+### 1. ALPHABET SOUP PROBLEM.
 Create a function that takes a string and returns a string with its letters in alphabetical order.
+Example:
+alphabet_soup(“hello”) ➞ ehllo
+alphabet_soup(“hacker”) ➞ acehkr